Garment Costing and Pricing for Apparel Brands

 Model 4: Tier or volume pricing

 Price varies by retailer tier or order volume.
-A small boutique might pay full wholesale; a large account with volume commitments might pay 5 to 10 percent below standard wholesale.
+A small boutique might pay full wholesale.
+A large account with volume commitments might pay 5 to 10 percent below standard wholesale.

 Tier pricing is common in wholesale apparel and requires the order management system to apply customer-specific or order-volume-specific pricing automatically.
-Done manually it produces errors and customer-disputes.
+Done manually it produces errors and customer disputes.

 Operating profile: typical for brands with multi-tier wholesale relationships.